narang99/nabs/README.md

 ```
 `nabs` would start tracking your package.
 Do this for every package in the monorepo.

+> *what is a package?*
+> This could be some python library/application/service, or a rust crate.
+> For the case of python, you would, for example, have a `requirements.txt` in the root directory of that package.

 You can take a look at the graph `nabs` creates using